Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Did You Know?Did you know

-Some businesses are considered inherently riskier than others.
-Construction companies have more risks than marketing companies, for example, since there are so many opportunities for mistakes and accidents while building.
+Insurers classify businesses by risk level when pricing policies.
+Construction businesses have more risks than marketing companies, for example, since there are so many opportunities for mistakes and accidents while building.
 Faulty construction could also lead to lawsuits that insurance companies become responsible for.

 How to choose business insurance